How To Setup & Configure the Uniden R4

 • *Ka Segmentation: Enable Ka 2/4/5/6/8

-• Ka Priority (or MRCD/Ka Priority if MRCD/T is enabled)
+• Ka Priority (or MRCD/Ka Priority if MRCD/T is needed)

 • Mute Mem: X & K